Bill-Remy/MechaCar_Statistical_Analysis/README.md

 ***Assumptions and Sampling Parameters***
 - All data sets will be tested for normality
 - Sample plans will be adjusted as necessary to account for sample varaince
+- Alpha = 0.05 for all tests

 The statistical testing necessary to develop the "Total Value" analysis will be divided into three parts.

 **Part I - Price Comparison and Market Sensitivity**

-First the team will do a simple comparison of the expected MechaCar price to the market sample mean price via one sided t-test.
+First, the team will do a simple comparison of the expected MechaCar price to the market sample mean price via one sided t-test.
 As a second dimenion of understanding market pricing the team will develop a regression model of competitors cars to understand the impact on price of city fuel mileage and suspenion performance.
-The resuslt of this regression model will be to test where MechaCar fits on the line and to evaluate design tradeofs that may improve price vs. performance or allow us to capture a higher price.
+The resuslt of this regression model will be to test where MechaCar fits on the line and to evaluate design tradeoffs that may improve price vs. performance or allow us to capture a higher price.

-The hypothesis for Part I are as follows:
+The hypothesis for Part I is as follows:
 H0 - MechaCar price is = Market mean price
 Ha - MechaCar prices is not = Market mean price.